 Verne Orlosk, Fused Glass Artist

-The controlled temperatures fuse the powder into a flat, solid glass piece averaging about 1/16” thick.
+The controlled temperature of 1430 degrees F fuses the powder into a flat, solid glass piece averaging about 1/16” thick.
 A second ‘slump’ firing is done at a temperature 200 degrees lower.
-This is where I choose a mold to form tipped edges and shaping that creates movement in the leaves.
+This is where I choose a mold to form tipped edges and shaping that creates movement in the leaves